nitad54448/yappari-5-1/README.md

 ## Parameters ##
 On this page you can adjust the parameters boudaries for TRDL and constrained Levenberg-Marquardt procedure.
 In addition the datafile separator can be selected here.
 When reading a MFLI csv file you have probably a _,_ or _;_ separator.
 You need to inspect the data file then select the proper string here.
 For 3 columns, _tabs_ are typically used.
 Note that the separator used here for reading will also be used for exporting the data files.
+In case you use a custom file format, see below, the separator parameter is ignored.

 ## About ##
 Brief help listing the version of the program.